bjanderson/bjanderson.github.io/content/Architecture/JavaScript Models.md

 cssclasses:
 ---

 Models are data structures that we use to define the shape of our data.
-You might also know them as objects, as in Object Oriented Programming, but in JavaScript everything is an Object, so it's not clear that we are talking about something specific if we just call them Objects.
+You might also know them as objects, as in Object Oriented Programming, but in JavaScript everything is an Object, so it's not clear that we are talking about something specific if we just call them objects.

 The usefulness of the term "model" can be exemplified in it's use in the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) architecture.
 The model is the part of the software that holds the data that is to be manipulated by the controller, and displayed by the view.
 There are several other Model-View variants, collectively referred to as MV\*.
 The core component of all of them is the model.
 I'm not strictly holding the models I am talking about here to the standards of those various architectures, but I want to point out that the "model" data structure has been a useful part of web architecture for a long time.